Freeman Junction, California: History

-Bedrock mortars near the original spring suggest that this area was regularly used as a campsite by Native Americans.
+Bedrock mortars near the original spring indicate that this area was regularly used as a camp by Native Americans.

 In 1834 explorer Joseph R. Walker passed this junction of Indian trails after crossing the Sierra Nevada via Walker Pass.
 In the winter of 1849–50, forty-niner parties, en route to the California gold fields, passed through here after escaping Death Valley.

-In 1873 or early 1874, Freeman S. Raymond, a member of the original forty-niners, built his stagecoach station here, at the junction of the Walker Pass road (the route of modern California 178) and the road to Los Angeles (now replaced by California State Route 14).
+In 1873 or early 1874, Freeman S. Raymond, a member of the original forty-niners, built his stagecoach station here, at the junction of the Walker Pass road (the route of modern California 178) and the road to Los Angeles (now California State Route 14).
 Both roads carried traffic to and from the mines then in the area.
-The Walker Pass road led to the Kern River mines, while the Los Angeles road continued further north and east to the mines at Cerro Gordo, the Panamints, and later Darwin and Bodie, California.
+The Walker Pass road led to the Kern River mines, and the Los Angeles road continued further north and east to the mines at Cerro Gordo, the Panamints, and later Darwin and Bodie, California.

 On February 25, 1874, Tiburcio Vasquez and his band of outlaws robbed several freight wagon crews at Raymond's station (then called Coyote Holes).
 They had apparently scouted the location from a nearby rock formation, now known as Robber's Roost.
-Vasquez's group also ambushed and robbed an arriving stagecoach before making their escape.
+Vasquez's group ambushed and robbed an arriving stagecoach before making their escape.
 One of the robbery victims was shot in the leg.

 Raymond continued operating the stagecoach stop, which after 1889 or 1890 included a post office, until his death in August, 1909.
 The station burned down a few years later.
 The Los Angeles Aqueduct now passes through the site.

 California Historical Landmark #766 is located nearby, beside California 178 within sight of the junction with California 14.